marcusstockton/DjangoJobWebsite/JobWebsite/Readme.txt

 TODO:
 Add a location area for jobs and users for narrowing down jobs / users

-Add area for users to see who's applied for a job they have posted
+Add thing in to indicate that a user has already applied for a job
-    - Show link to job
-    - Date applied
-    - Status?

 Add user profile, like linked in, for recruiters to view users Add postcode lookup - postcodes.io
 Shrink images on upload?